Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/program.typ

 ```

 With this information, the ladybrown movement algorithm could begin.
 We made a new loop within the ladybrown task loop for the ladybrown movement algorithm, which continues until one of the following conditions is met:
-- The error is below 0.01#sym.degree
+- The error is below 0.01#sym.degree.
 - The ladybrown movement algorithm has been activated for 10000 msec (10 seconds).

-At the beginning of each loop of the ladybrown movement algorithm, we repeated the same data collection we did before beginning the loop.
+At the beginning of each loop of the movement algorithm, the same data collection we did before beginning the loop repeats.
 This serves two purposes:
-+ It updates the algorithm on what the current ladybrown angle is, so the movement algorithm can act accordingly
++ It updates the movement algorithm on what the current ladybrown angle is so that it can act accordingly.
-+ It updates the ladybrown target angle as a failsafe, so that if the driver presses one of the ladybrown controller buttons before the ladybrown movement was completed, the ladybrown movement algorithm can account for the new target
++ It updates the ladybrown target angle as a failsafe, so that if the driver presses one of the ladybrown controller buttons before the ladybrown movement was completed, the ladybrown movement algorithm can account for the new target.

 At this point, we realized that there was a potential problem with our algorithm.
 The initial position/position 1 for the ladybrown mechanism is at 360#sym.degree as reported by the rotation sensor.
 However, if the ladybrown mechanism were to go past the 360#sym.degree angle, the rotation sensor would restart at 0#sym.degree.
-Because the error calculation in our movement algorithm is just the target angle minus the current angle of the ladybrown,
-the ladybrown movement algorithm would treat 360#sym.degree significantly differently than 1#sym.degree, even if they are actually just 1#sym.degree apart.
-We solved this by creating a "wrap-around," where any angle from 1#sym.degree - 50#sym.degree is treated by the algorithm as 361#sym.degree - 410#sym.degree
+Because the error calculation in our movement algorithm is just the target angle minus the current angle of the ladybrown, the ladybrown movement algorithm would treat 360#sym.degree significantly differently than 1#sym.degree, even if they are actually just 1#sym.degree apart.
+We solved this by creating a "wrap-around," where any angle from 1#sym.degree - 50#sym.degree is treated by the algorithm as 361#sym.degree - 410#sym.degree.

+#image("program/ladybrown-wraparound.excalidraw.svg", height: 230pt)

 We incorporated all of these components using the following code: